RECAP: Ireland U18 Women 89-43 MKD

 FIBA U18 Women’s European Championship Division B

-Ireland’s U18 Women opened their 2017 FIBA European Championships campaign with an 89-43 win over FYR Macedonia in front of a packed house at the Sport Ireland National Indoor Arena in Dublin.
-The tournament hosts will still need to win at least 3 of the next 4 games to have any hope of making the quarter-finals.
+Ireland’s U18 Women got their 2017 FIBA European Championships campaign underway with a bang this evening with an 89-43 win over FYR Macedonia in front of a packed house at the National Indoor Arena in Dublin.

-“That cheer when the first score went in was incredible” said point guard Maeve Phelan of Rachel Huijsden’s opener.
+“That cheer when the first score went in was incredible,” said point guard Maeve Phelan, reflecting on Rachel Huijsden’s opening score.
 “We’ve never played in front of a crowd like this before and we just hope we can count on their support again.”

 FYR Macedonia came into the game with little expectation, but showed they couldn’t be taken for granted when Iskra Andonova landed the first three-pointer of the game to snap a 6-0 run.